 No. Accepted proofs of citizenship include a photocopy of a birth certificate, a photocopy of your passport information page, or a photocopy of your naturalization papers.

 Do I need to provide my original birth certificate, passport, or naturalization papers?

-No. A photocopy of this document will suffice.
+No. Uploading a scan of this document will suffice.